 On the other hand, the online market is getting increasingly competitive and some businesses are having a hard time competing due to the overcrowded landscape of online retail.
 While reasons may vary from one company to the other, many of them are having trouble attracting and enticing customers to make a purchase at their online store.

 When it comes to digital stores, consumers are constantly trying to search for businesses that have something unique and original to offer, and not just listing out a product or a service online.
 In other words, they prefer businesses that can organically persuade them to make a purchase.

 This is why ecommerce stores must have an inbound marketing strategy in place.

 What is Inbound Marketing for eCommerce?

-Inbound Marketing as a whole, is more than just a strategy.
-It is a methodology that focuses on attracting customers and visitors by DRAWING them, rather than INTERRUPTING them with unsolicited promotional offers and/or content.
-In other words, its main objective is to attract customer attention in a natural, organic way.
+Inbound Marketing as a whole is more than just a strategy.
+It is a methodology that focuses on attracting customers and visitors by drawing them to you rather than interrupting their online experience with unsolicited promotional offers and content.
+In other words, its main objective is to attract customer attention in a natural and organic way.

 This translates to appealing to their preferences, meeting their expectations, and addressing their needs, which will prompt them to make a purchasing decision in your business’ favor.

 While outbound marketing pushes, or “hammers down” messages to a wide audience, inbound marketing is “magnetic”: Rather than sending out general messages to uninterested audiences, inbound marketing enables your ecommerce business to attract the prospects specifically looking for your products or services.

 Inbound ecommerce marketing has the ability to transform random visitors to your website into actual paying customers through a process that spans 4 stages of the sales cycle: Attract, Engage, Close, and Delight.